-- Unvested stock options granted prior to February 2008 held by the officer prior to termination vest upon termination for the stated reason.
-(Unvested options granted in February 2008 and later also vest upon termination, but as noted below, are not included in the table because such benefit applies generally to all similarly situated employees.)
-The value of the benefit of acceleration of vesting of pre-February 2008 options is indicated in the table and represents the value of the accelerated vesting of such stock options determined in accordance with regulations promulgated under Section 280G of the Internal Revenue Code using the Company's Common Stock price on December 31, 2009 of \$82.11 per share.
-The full in-the-money value of pre-February 2008 options for which vesting would accelerate upon a termination on December 31, 2009 of each named executive officer, based on a closing price of \$82.11 on December 31, 2009, is \$0 for every named executive officer. - (2) Represents the estimated present value of continued medical, dental, vision and disability insurance benefits for 3 years for Messrs.
+(1) Represents the estimated present value of continued medical, dental, vision and disability insurance benefits for three years for Messrs.
 Blair and Sargeant, and 2 years for Messrs.
-Naughton and Horey. - (3) Represents the estimated present value of continued medical, dental, vision and disability insurance benefits for 2 years for Messrs.
-Blair and Sargeant, and 1 year for Messrs.
+Naughton and Horey.

+(2) Represents the estimated present value of continued medical, dental, vision and disability insurance benefits for two years for Messrs.
+Blair and Sargeant, and one year for Messrs.
 Naughton and Horey, except that in the case of disability, no disability insurance premiums would continue to be paid, but disability insurance benefits would be received.
+See footnote (7).

-See footnote (9). - (4) Represents the estimated present value of continued medical, dental, vision and disability insurance benefits for 3 years. - (5) Represents the cash surrender value of the policy less the aggregate premiums paid by the Company, which aggregate premiums will be recovered by the Company. - (6) Represents the estimated present value of 7 years of future premiums paid by the Company on the whole-life portion of a split-dollar life insurance policy.
-(These premiums will be recovered by the Company in the future.) - (7) Upon death, (i) the officer's estate will receive a death benefit under a life insurance policy owned by the Company in the amount of \$2.5 million with respect to Mr. Blair, \$1.5 million with respect to Messrs.
-Sargeant and Naughton, and \$750,000 with respect to Mr. Horey, and (ii) the Company will receive repayment of all premiums paid by the Company. - (8) The Company maintains a disability insurance policy or policies for the officer.
-Upon a termination for disability, the estimated present value of the monthly benefits the officer would receive through age 65 based on existing policies would equal \$1,788,610 for Mr. Blair, \$1,022,370 for Mr. Sargeant, and \$1,287,489 for Mr. Naughton.
+(3) Represents the estimated present value of continued medical, dental, vision and disability insurance benefits for three years.

+(4) Represents the cash surrender value of the policy less the total aggregate premiums paid by the Company and insured.
+The Company will recover its premiums in the future.

+(5) Represents the estimated present value of six years of future premiums paid by the Company on the whole-life portion of a split-dollar life insurance policy.
+The Company will recover its premiums in the future.

+- (6) Upon death, (i) the officer's estate will receive a death benefit under a life insurance policy owned by the Company in the amount of \$2.5 million with respect to Mr. Blair, \$1.5 million with respect to Messrs.
+Sargeant and Naughton, and \$750,000 with respect to Mr. Horey, and (ii) the Company will receive repayment of all premiums paid by the Company. - (7) The Company maintains a disability insurance policy or policies for the officer.
+Upon a termination for disability, the estimated present value of the monthly benefits the officer would receive through age 65 based on existing policies would equal \$1,770,943 for Mr. Blair, \$1,012,271 for Mr. Sargeant, and \$1,301,577 for Mr. Naughton.